brainglobe/brainglobe.github.io/CONTRIBUTING.md

 ## Website structure

 The website is structured in three high-level sections, represented by folders in the `docs/source` directory:
-- Data Analysis
+  - docs to repo 1
-- Programming
+  - docs to repo 2
-- Guides
+  - etc

 Each section is further divided into sub-sections, each corresponding to a different markdown file in `docs/source/{section}` directory.
 There are also `docs/source/{section}/index.md` files, which are used to create the tables of contents for each section.

 ## Adding new content

 To add a new sub-section, create a new markdown file in the appropriate section directory, and make sure to start it with a level-1 heading.
-Remember to also add the new file to the table of contents in the corresponding`docs/source/{section}/index.md` file.
+Remember to also add the new file to the table of contents in the corresponding `docs/source/{section}/index.md` file.

 To add entries to an existing sub-section, simply add new level-2/3 headings to the right markdown file, as appropriate.